The People of Aboriginal Australia

 Exemption certificates were issued to Aboriginal people with lighter skin colour.

-This allowed them the same basic freedoms that people without Indigenous heritage took for granted as citizens.
+This allowed them the same basic freedoms that people without Aboriginal heritage took for granted as citizens.

 The assumption was that any Aboriginal or Torres Strait Islander person with any European blood was more intelligent, and a fitter member of Australian society.